typicode/stop-server/README.md

 > Shut down :zap: your computer using a browser (works on OS X, Linux and Windows)

-Created because I usually watch movies on my computer.
+_Created because I usually watch movies on my computer :)_

 ## Usage